virajprabhu/read-timer/README.md

 Run instructions:

-* Ensure you have the latest version of Google Chrome
+* Ensure you have the latest version of Google Chrome.
+* Currently, localhost pages are not supported.